All Is Bright: The best 2021 holiday light shows and displays in RI, MA

 “Back when I was living in an apartment in Providence my roommate and I would put lights literally all over the walls, ceilings, et cetera,” Wotherspoon told 12 News in an email.

-Wotherspoon’s display is a trip back to the 1950’s, complete with old-school blow molds, big bulbs, lots of color, and even a COVID-safe walking path.
-Visitors are welcome to stroll through and see all the different characters and take in the whole scene.
+Wotherspoon’s display is a trip back to the 1950’s, complete with old-school blow molds, big bulbs and lots of color.

 “I like to keep it very old school, so a lot of blow molds from the 50’s and 60’s are spread throughout the lawn,” Wotherspoon said.
 “I have some classic Mickey and Minnie blow molds and even a ‘flying’ Santa.
 And of course, I have thousands of lights on the house and all over the lawn.”